Radioligand, ADT, and ARPI Combo Betters Patient Outcomes in Prostate Cancer

 The primary end point was radiographic progression-free survival (rPFS).
 Secondary end points included overall survival (OS), HRQOL, pain, and the time to first SSE.

-Patient-reported outcomes were measured using validated tools: the Functional Assessment of Cancer Therapy–Prostate (FACT-P) for prostate cancer–specific well-being, the EQ-5D-5L for general health status, and the Brief Pain Inventory–Short Form (BPI-SF) to assess pain intensity and interference with daily activities.
-PROs were collected every six weeks during active treatment, then at longer intervals during follow-up.
+Patient-reported outcomes (PROs) were measured using validated tools: the Functional Assessment of Cancer Therapy–Prostate (FACT-P) for prostate cancer–specific well-being, the EQ-5D-5L for general health status, and the Brief Pain Inventory–Short Form (BPI-SF) to assess pain intensity and interference with daily activities.
+PROs were collected every 6 weeks during active treatment, then at longer intervals during follow-up.

 Questionnaire Completion and Assessment